 Dances for both beginner and intermediate are catered for at my classes.

-2019 is our 12th year of organising social line-dances to live music at The Fleet in Fletton, Peterborough.
+2022 will be our 15th year of organising social line-dances to live music at The Fleet in Fletton, Peterborough.
 We know from your very kind messages that you enjoy your evenings with us and we hope you will continue so to do.
 We have been able to book several of the artists you have requested and also made a couple of other changes we thought appropriate from your suggestions.

-We will start 2019 in January with Chris Mezza.
-We trust he is now healthy and well and able to join us having cancelled for October due to illness.
-We are also looking forward now to the rest of the year, especially working with The White Buffalo organisation at their Skegness weekend and their 2 music festivals at The Camp, Ramsey.
+Covid enforced a change of artist for our 1st linedance back in Aug 2021 with Cliff Weston standing in for Bob Keeley who was forced to self isolate.
+Socials for the rest of the year are as per programme.
+We are also looking forward now to the rest of the year, especially working with The White Buffalo organisation at their 2 Skegness weekends and their music festival at The Camp, Ramsey.

 We're also priviledged to provide the interval disco for Janet & Les at the linedance events they host at Emneth near Wisbech on the 2nd Friday every month.
 A great crowd and a very warm welcome guaranteed.